mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 In bed earlier but up after midnight because I was hungry; ate a couple slices of banana bread that Carina made and fell back asleep.

-The short time on the rollers was lighter effort and felt great.
-The run later in the afternoon was more easy effort and an opportunity to tune out work and the week that was.
+The short time on the rollers was lighter effort and **felt great**.

+The run later in the afternoon was **more easy effort** and a forty-plus minute opportunity to tune out work and the week that was.

 <!---->
 ## SATURDAY JAN 22 ☀️